susam/tzero/README.md

   per user per channel to retain in state.
 Older timeboxes are permanently deleted from the state.

-- `keep_duration` (type `number`): Maximum duration for which recent timeboxes are retained in state.
+- `keep_duration_seconds` (type `number`): Maximum duration (in seconds) for which recent timeboxes are retained in state.
 Older timeboxes are permanently deleted from the state.

 - `max_print_channel` (type `number`): Maximum number of timeboxes to be listed in a channel in response to `list` or `mine` commands.